Contributing property: Contributing versus non-contributing

-The line between contributing and non-contributing can be fuzzy.
-In particular, American historic districts nominated to the National Register of Historic Places before 1980 have few records of the non-contributing structures.
+The difference between contributing property and non-contributing property can at times be ambiguous.
+In particular, American historic districts nominated to the National Register of Historic Places before 1980 have few records of non-contributing structures.
 State Historic Preservation Offices conduct surveys to determine the historical character of structures in historic districts.
 Districts nominated to the National Register of Historic Places after 1980 usually list those structures considered non-contributing.

 As a general rule, a contributing property helps make a historic district historic.
 A well-preserved 19th-century mansion will generally contribute to a district, while a modern gas station generally will not.
 Historic buildings identified as contributing properties can become non-contributing properties within historic districts if major alterations have taken place.
 Sometimes, an act as simple as re-siding a historic home can damage its historic integrity and render it non-contributing.
 In some cases, damage to the historic integrity of a structure is reversible, while other times the historic nature of a building has been so "severely compromised" as to be irreversible.
 For example, in the East Grove Street District in Bloomington, Illinois, contributing properties include the Queen Anne-style George H. Cox House (1886) and the Arts and Crafts-style H.W.
 Kelley House (1906), and non-contributing properties include the Italianate-style George Brand House (1886), whose original exterior has been covered with a sun room and asbestos siding, and a 1950s physician's office built in a style radically different from the surrounding neighborhood.